dabit3/chicken-tikka-masala-recipe/README.md

 - In a large and tall cooking pot, melt the butter and fry the onions until soft while stirring occasionally.

-- Add ginger and garlic for just about 30 seconds while continuing to stir.
+- Add ginger and garlic and let cook for just about 30 seconds while continuing to stir.
 Then add chicken tikka masala seasoning, pepper, and salt.

 - Add in tomatoes and tomato sauce.
 Let this simmer until the tomatoes start to break down.